MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-overview.md

 [!INCLUDE[2022_releasewave1](../includes/2022_releasewave1.md)]

-In 2022 release wave 1 (version 20), Business Central introduced support for OpenID Connect (OIDC) protocol for Microsoft Entra ID authentication.
-In previous releases, Microsoft Entra ID authentication in Business Central used WS-Federation (Web Services Federation Language) only.
+In 2022 release wave 1 (version 20), Business Central introduced support for OpenID Connect (OIDC) protocol for Microsoft Entra authentication.
+In previous releases, Microsoft Entra authentication in Business Central used WS-Federation (Web Services Federation Language) only.
 [OpenID Connect](https://openid.net/connect/) is a modern protocol that's built on OAuth 2.0 and has a standard authentication library.
 For more information about OpenID Connect, see [Microsoft identity platform and OpenID Connect protocol](/azure/active-directory/develop/v2-protocols-oidc).

 With the introduction of OpenID Connect, WS-Federation support in Business Central has been deprecated.
 It's removed in 2023 release wave 1 (version 22) and later versions.
-If you're using version 20 or 21, you can continue to use Microsoft Entra ID authentication with WS-Federation, but we recommend using OpenID Connect.
+If you're using version 20 or 21, you can continue to use Microsoft Entra authentication with WS-Federation, but we recommend using OpenID Connect.

-For the complete setup of Microsoft Entra ID with OpenID Connect, see [Configure Microsoft Entra ID Authentication with OpenID Connect](authenticating-users-with-azure-ad-openid-connect.md).
+For the complete setup of Microsoft Entra ID with OpenID Connect, see [Configure Microsoft Entra authentication with OpenID Connect](authenticating-users-with-azure-ad-openid-connect.md).

 > [!NOTE]
 > [!INCLUDE[prod_short](../developer/includes/prod_short.md)] version 19 and earlier versions still only support WS-Federation.
-If you're setting up one of these version, see [Configure Microsoft Entra ID Authentication with WS-Federation](authenticating-users-with-azure-active-directory.md).
+If you're setting up one of these version, see [Configure Microsoft Entra authentication with WS-Federation](authenticating-users-with-azure-active-directory.md).

 ### Switch a version 20 or 21 configuration from WS-Federation to OpenID Connect